 Course #: 08815 Credits: 2 PEIMS #: 13005700 Grades: 11-12 In this course students will gain advanced knowledge and skills needed to enter the workforce as an electrician, a building maintenance technician, or a supervisor; prepare for a postsecondary degree in a specified field of construction or construction management; or pursue an approved apprenticeship program.
 Students will acquire knowledge and skills in safety, electrical theory, tools, codes, installation of electrical equipment, alternating current and direct current motors, conductor installation, installation of electrical services, and electric lighting installation.
 This course is offered on the Abilene High School campus but is open to all AHS and CHS students.
 This course cannot be entered at mid-term.

 Prerequisites: Electrical Technology I

-Course #: 08818Credits: 2PEIMS #: 13005250Grades: 12In Practicum in Construction Technology, students will be challenged with the application of gained knowledge and skills from Construction Technology I and II.
-In many cases students will be allowed to work at a job (paid or unpaid) outside of school or be involved in local projects the school has approved for this class.Prerequisites: Construction Technology II, Electrical Technology II, or Mill and Cabinetmaking Technology
+Practicum in Construction Technology (PRACCT1)Course #: 08894Credits: 2PEIMS #: 13005250Grades: 12In Practicum in Construction Technology, students will be challenged with the application of gained knowledge and skills from Construction Technology I and II.
+In many cases students trom Construction Technology I and II.
+In many cases students will be allowed to work at a job (paid or unpaid) outside of school or be involved in local projects the school has approved for this class.

+Prerequisites: Construction Technology II, Electrical Technology II, or Mill and Cabinetmaking Technology